subquery/subql/deploy/k8s/README.md

 # K8s Deploy
-This [deploy.yaml](deploy.yaml) demonstrate how to run subquery in k8s.
+This [deploy.yaml](deploy.yaml) demonstrates how to run SubQuery in k8s.

 You will need to run
 ### 1. a subql-node to index data